daemel/fhir-postman/README.md

 ## API for FHIR access via Microsoft FHIR-Proxy
 Creating Postman collections for [Microsoft's FHIR-Proxy](https://github.com/microsoft/fhir-proxy) and its various components can be daunting when starting from nothing.
-The fhir-proxy directory contains a sample Postman Environment to help users get started.
+The fhir-proxy directory in this repo contains a sample Postman Environment to help users get started.

-Details for
+the

-FHIR-Proxy Keyvault
+__NOTE__ All FHIR-Proxy Postman congiruations can be found in the Keyvault installed during setup

 Postman Env variable | Azure Setting          | Variable Type
 ---------------------|------------------------|--------------